supabase-community/gotrue-go/README.md

 ```

 By default, the library uses a default http.Client.
 If you want to configure your own, pass one in using `WithClient` and it will be used for all requests made with the returned `*gotrue.Client`.

+## Testing

+> You don't need to know this stuff to use the library

+The library is tested against a real GoTrue server running in a docker image.
+This also requires a postgres server to back it.
+These are configured using docker compose.

+To run these tests, simply `make test`.

+To interact with docker compose, you can also use `make up` and `make down`.

+### Docker details

+> You really don't need to know this stuff to use the library

+The postgres server requires some set up beyond the default postgres docker image.
+For example, it needs to set up the `supabase_auth_admin` user and the `auth` namespace.
+This is done using `testing/init_postgres.sh`, which is copied into the postgres image's entrypoint directory so that it runs on startup.

+This script in run by the `postgres` user, as configured for the postgres image in `docker-compose`.
+This is why the docker image is configured with `postgres:root`, but the GoTrue server connects to postgres using the newly created `supabase_auth_admin` user, which also uses `root` as its password.

+As postgres can take some time to startup and run the entrypoint on it's first run, the GoTrue server will often fail to connect to postgres on the first attempt.
+This is normal, and it should be restarted by docker compose and eventually succeed in connecting and running migrations.